jcarlos-prieto/niliBOX/resources/API.md

 <tr>
 <td>b_translate(text)</td>
 <td>
-Returns the translation into the current language of the text (in English) provided.
+Return the translation into the current language of the text (in English) provided.
 <ul>
 <li>Parameter <i><b>text</b></i>: String - This value will be added to the corresponding language file to be manually translated before compilation</li>
 <li>Return value: String</li>